CosmWasm/cosmwasm/docs/ERROR_HANDLING.md

 1. Application specific errors (especially those which can be triggered by untrusted users) should create contract errors and no panics.
 This ensures that error acknowledgements are written and relayer transactions don't fail.
-2. Using panics allow the contract developer to make the transaction fail without writing an acknowledgement.
+2. Using panics allows the contract developer to make the transaction fail without writing an acknowledgement.
 This can be handy e.g. for allowlisting relayer addresses.